yugabyte/yugabyte-bash-common/README.md

 ## User-overridable variables

-The `yb_python_interpeter` variable should be set to the deafult Python interpreter of your project.
+The `yb_python_interpeter` variable should be set to the default Python interpreter of your project.
 It is prefereable to use Python 3 as Python 2.7 is going away in 2020, e.g. `yb_python_interpeter=python3`.
 However, as of 03/2019 the default value of `yb_python_interpeter` in this library is `python2.7`.